ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Performance of

 In Table~\ref{tab:precision}, we gather the accuracy of \forestflow at the center and across the parameter space, as well as the expected level of uncertainties due to cosmic variance and the limited flexibility of the \pthreed model.
 Due to the limited size of our simulations, the maximum levels of accuracy we can test for \pthreed and \poned are 1.3 and 0.5\% (see Appendix~\ref{sec:cosmic_variance}), respectively.
-These levels would decrease by evaluating the accuracy of the emulator using bigger simulations with the same resolution.
+These levels would decrease by evaluating the accuracy of \forestflow using bigger simulations with the same resolution.
 On the other hand, the combined impact of impact of cosmic variance on the training data and the limited flexibility of the \pthreed model are 2.4 and 0.6\% for \pthreed and \poned, respectively, which is 1.1 and 0.1\% worse than the minimum accuracy we can test for these statistics.
 At the center of the parameter space, the accuracy of \forestflow for \pthreed and \poned is only 0.2\% worse than the previous levels, letting us conclude that the primary factors limiting the performance of \forestflow at the center of the parameter space are the size of the training simulations and model inaccuracies.

 The efficiency of \forestflow across the parameter space is 1.2 and 1.0\% worse than at the center for \pthreed and \poned, respectively.
-Consequently, the accuracy of the emulator would likely improve by increasing the number of training simulations.
+Consequently, its accuracy would likely improve by increasing the number of training simulations.
 However, leave-one-out tests significantly underestimate the performance of an emulator at the edges of the training set, especially for a small number of simulations, because it often requires extrapolating the emulator's predictions.
 We can thus conclude that the quality of the training data, the accuracy of the model, and the number of training simulations have a similar impact on the performance of \forestflow.
-Given that leave-simulation-out tests tend to provide a lower bound for the emulator's performance, we conclude that the overall accuracy of \forestflow in predicting \pthreed from linear scales to $k=5\iMpc$ is approximately 3\%, and $\simeq1.5\%$ for \poned down to $k_\parallel=4\iMpc$.
+Given that leave-simulation-out tests tend to provide a lower performance bound, we conclude that the overall accuracy of \forestflow in predicting \pthreed from linear scales to $k=5\iMpc$ is approximately 3\%, and $\simeq1.5\%$ for \poned down to $k_\parallel=4\iMpc$.